pkimber/old-docs-migrated-to-gitlab/source/restore.rst

 On the server as user ``web``::

-  # download the files from duplicity
+  # download the backup from duplicity
   PASSPHRASE="****" \
   duplicity \
     ssh://123@usw-s011.rsync.net/hatherleigh_info/backup \